Mikhail Zimyanin

 Міхаіл Васільевіч Зімянін) (21 November 1914 – 1 May 1995) was a Belarusian Soviet partisan, politician, and diplomat who served as the editor-in-chief of the newspaper Pravda, the official publication of the Communist Party of the Soviet Union, from 1965 to 1976.
 Afterwards, he was appointed to the party's secretariat.
 He retired on 28 January 1987 for "health reasons".

 Early life and career

 Mikhail Vasilyevich Zimyanin was born into a Belarusian working-class family in the city of Vitebsk on 21 November 1914.
-His first job was in a locomotive repair deport, in 1929.
+His first job was in a locomotive repair depot in 1929.
 He served in the Red Army from 1936 to 1938, and graduated from a teaching college in 1939.
 In 1940, he was appointed First Secretary of the Byelorussian Komsomol.
 Following the German occupation of Byelorussia, he stayed behind enemy lines as a member of the partisan movement.

 Post-World War II career

 Following the end of World War II, Zimyanin quickly climbed the ranks of the Communist Party of Byelorussia, becoming Second Secretary of the BCP in February 1949.
 The First Secretary, Nikolai Patolichev, was a Russian, leaving Zimyanin, then aged 35, as the highest-ranking native official in Belarus.
 In 1952, he became a full member of the Central Committee of the Communist Party of the Soviet Union.